bolarngagom/Yolo237/README.md

 ### <img src="https://github.com/Yolo237/Yolo237/blob/main/Resource/Developer.gif" width="35" /> About Me:
 - 🏦 I'm a Data Scientist
-- :eyes: I am passionate about Data Science, Computer Security, AI, Blockchain, Quantum computing and Finance.
+- :eyes: I am passionate about Finance, Data Science, Computer Security, AI, Blockchain and Quantum computing.
 My goal is to apply these tools to solve concrete problems in various fields such as finance.
 - 💻 I use  **.py**,  **.sql** , **.java**,
 - 📖 I love Reading
 - 💬 Talk to me about Football and Music.